mickfuzz/phd4/_posts/thesis_chapters/2024-6-8-Discussion-Conclusion.md

   - Recap discussion around comparing aims of coding for empowerment/ learner agency with STEM pipeline narrative
     - simple duality - critique of CT, pipeline narrative to fill vacancies in job market
     - complexify simple duality interpretation, as authenticity and linking to real practices ARE empowering
-  - Synthesis of 3M model
   - Recap analysis of framework to facilitate designing for an emerging community of coders
     - Explore possibility to extend this to other domains
-  - Final caveats / reflections on research
     - Advantages and limitations of Home Education context
-  - Recommendations arising from this research
-      - Recommendations for facilitators
-      - Recommendations for researchers
-  - Related next steps for research
-    - Directly relevant next steps for research to address limitations
-    - Tangential next steps for research
-      - Use of physical computing elements and embodied approaches